 - 16oz gnocchi

-- Add broth and chicken.
-Cover and let simmer approx. 15 minutes or until chicken is fully cooked.
+- Cook: Stir and then cover.
+Let gently simmer 8-10 minutes or until gnocchi is fully cooked.

-- Serve immediately crusty bread or breadsticks (or grilled bread).
+- Serve: Serve immediately crusty bread, garlic breadsticks or grilled bread.

 - Dairy-Free: to make this dairy-free use olive oil and coconut milk.